Restoring Portland Harbor

 A rich network of natural resources are threatened by the contamination.
 Fish like salmon, lamprey, and sturgeon are threatened, but it doesn’t stop there.
 Many other animals rely on these fish for food, and when they eat the fish, they are also eating pollution.
 Some of these animals are the bald eagle, osprey, and the mink.
 Even on the most basic level, pollution has led to the contamination of sediments and soils, which means that these contaminants will remain in the area and could continue to cause problems in the Portland Harbor area for years.

 The Nez Perce historically hunted and fished on 14 million acres of land, in north-central Idaho, northeastern Oregon, and southeastern Washington.
-Tribal members would travel all the way to the Willamette River for seasonal fishing and gathering events.
+Tribal members would travel as far as Montana to the east and west all the way to the Willamette River for seasonal fishing and gathering events.
 The Tribe’s current reservation lands on the Clearwater River are connected by flows from the Snake River and the Columbia to the Pacific Ocean.

-Sadly, much of this land is no longer what it once was.
-The Tribe’s territory been taken away by treaties that reduced reservation lands again and again, and many historic hunting and fishing grounds have become the sites of industry and pollution.
+Much of this land is no longer what it once was.
+The Tribe’s territory has been taken by colonizers, given away by the federal government, and reduced by treaties that decimated reservation lands.
+While the Tribe’s treaties expressly reserve members’ rights to fish, hunt, and gather at all “usual and accustomed” places beyond reservation boundaries, today many historic hunting and fishing grounds have become inaccessible or polluted.
 In December of 2000, the Environmental Protection Agency (EPA) named an 11-mile stretch of the lower Willamette River, from where the Willamette meets the Columbia to near the Broadway Bridge in Portland, a “Superfund” site under federal law.
 This means that over 100 years of industrial uses and landfilling along the river have contaminated the riverbed and shore sediments and injured natural and cultural resources in the river.

-The Nez Perce Tribe is a trustee of natural and cultural resources in the river, and Crag represents the tribe in its role in both the cleanup and restoration of the Portland Harbor.
+The Nez Perce Tribe is a trustee of natural and cultural resources in the river, and is a governmental partner with EPA in the cleanup process.
+The public also plays an important role through the Community Advisory Group and the Portland Harbor Collaborative Group.
+Crag represents the Tribe in its role in both the cleanup and restoration of Portland Harbor.